Michal-Atlas/DawnStorm/system/index.md

 - Activate a Magic Circle
 - Aid - You may roll a skill check against `CR 10`, if you succeed, an ally attempting the same check acts as if they are `Skilled`, if both of you are skilled, you may roll against `CR 12` , in which case the ally rolls as a `Master`
 - Ready - Spend the round changing held items, if they're in a bag, you should spend 2 actions taking them out
+- Perform Action - Such as, put out fire or pull lever

+## Environment

+**Fall** - 1 Body per 5 m

+**Suffocation** - 1 + your Constitution `Die Bonus` in minutes, then `Out of Breath` for half a minute, then you are `Exhausted` for 18 seconds, after which you start recieving a growing scar which grows by one for every 3 seconds.
+If you are attacked and have to defend in a physically demanding way (dodging counts, armor does not), you lose 9 seconds of air.

+**Food and Water** - not eating or drinking a day gives you -1 to body based rolls, not recieving sustenance for 3 days, gives you `Exhaustion`, which increases by 1 level for every day after that.

+**Sleep** - not sleeping works the same as food and water, but starts giving you debuffs after 2 days of no sleep

+**Light** - -2 to sight based activities in dim light, -3 in near dark

+**Elemental Damage** - You lose 1 body per round of exposure per strength of element, regular fire has strength 0.5

 ## Keywords

 **Area** - This shows that an action performed affects a certain area such as an explosion or cannonball.
 Normally this is specified as a simple length that specifies the diameter of a sphere or length of a line based on context.
 By default a sphere centered on you.

 **CR** - The difficulty of a roll

+**Degree of success** - The number by which you exceed the required `CR`

 **Range** - Range may specify an I before the distance to indicate an incorporeal effect that passes unhindered through solid objects.